 Hormonal changes during pregnancy can lead to gum disease.
 Increased levels of the hormone progesterone can lead to gum sensitivity.
 Pregnant women can often notice problems like bleeding gum when they brush their teeth.

 Are you noticing signs of gum inflammation or gum disease?
-Schedule a dental appointment with Dr. Benedict online.
-You can also call Dr. Benedict for care today at 813-733-6981.
-Let us know if you have any concerns about gum health or questions about gum disease treatment.
+Schedule an appointment with Dr. Benedict online.
+You can also call Dr. Benedict at 813-733-6981 to set up a visit.
+Tell us if you have any concerns about your gums or questions about gum disease treatment.
 We’re here to help you.